arian1757/WorkChain/avoiding_common_attacks.md

-This is an attack where a malicious contract can exploit the limited size of integer variables in Solidity and cause them to wrap around when they reach their maximum or minimum value. the 0.8.0 compiler automatically checks for overflow and underflow in arithmetic operations and reverts the transaction if they occur.
+This is an attack where a malicious contract can exploit the limited size of integer variables in Solidity and cause them to wrap around when they reach their maximum or minimum value.
+The 0.8.0 compiler automatically checks for overflow and underflow in arithmetic operations and reverts the transaction if they occur.
 This means that the values of integer variables will not wrap around when they reach their maximum or